 Tor has a decentralized network, which offers several layers of protection for user data.
 It directs internet traffic through an overlay of servers around the world that consist of more than seven thousand relays.
 This allows for the proper concealing of a users’ location.

 Can Your ISP See What You Do On Tor?

-Since Tor cloaks the identity of a user connection to the webserver and encrypts all incoming/outgoing traffic, it is impossible for any ISP to monitor or track your HTTP requests.
+Since Tor cloaks the identity of a user connects to the webserver and encrypts all incoming/outgoing traffic, it is impossible for any ISP to monitor or track your HTTP requests.
 As a result, they cannot see what websites you are trying to access.
-Combined with a VPN, you can boost your anonymity online even more and leverage complete digital privacy.

 Is Tor Browser a VPN?

-No Tor is not exactly a VPN, but it does bear resemblance, as it uses encrypted proxy connections to hide user identities.
+No Tor is not exactly a VPN, but it does bear a resemblance, as it uses encrypted proxy connections to hide user identities.
 It passes all your data through thousands of nodes around the world, each of which is aware of the IP address in front and not behind it.
-Therefore, no one can track your identity using Tor, but websites may still know that you are using a Tor connection.
-You can check other best vpn browsers to learn more.

 Tor does indeed offer an Android version for users to enjoy on their smartphones.
 It goes by the name “Orbot”, which provides strong encryption of internet traffic for maximum security.
 Simply connect to your VPN and then open the Tor browser for maximum anonymity online.